smastrom/vue-use-active-scroll/README.md

 If your sidebar links have exactly the same length of your targets array (very likely), all you need to style the active link is to compare the current `activeIndex` with the index of the rendered array.

-For advanced scenarios like different lengths, nested links or track animations, simply use `activeId` and `activeDataset`.
+For advanced scenarios like different lengths, nested links or track animations, simply use `activeId` or `activeDataset`.

 Watch for any reactive property change and produce side effects like updating the URL hash.